-Intercollegiate Athletics: The College fields men's and women's varsity teams in soccer, basketball, cross-country, mountain biking, and swimming.
+Intercollegiate Athletics: The College fields men's and women's varsity teams in soccer, basketball, cross-country, cycling team, mountain biking, and swimming.
 Warren Wilson College is a member of both the United States Collegiate Athletic Association.

 Facilities: The DeVries Athletic Center includes a gymnasium, a weight-fitness room, a 25-yard indoor swimming pool, six tennis courts, two soccer fields, and an outdoor basketball court.

-Bryson Gymnasium, the oldest wooden gym in Western Carolina, was recently renovated and currently houses the Outdoor Programs offices, Wellness activities, yoga and dance classes, and other special events.
+Bryson Gymnasium, the oldest wooden gym in Western Carolina, was recently renovated and currently houses the Outdoor Programs offices, the rock climbing wall, Wellness activities, yoga and dance classes, and other special events.

 The Counseling Center provides a full range of free and confidential personal counseling services for all enrolled students, including short-term individual, couples, and group counseling; assessment; consultation; and crisis intervention.
 Additionally, the center offers limited psychiatric services, which must be arranged through the counselors.
 For students presenting needs or preferences beyond the scope of the Counseling Center, referrals will be made to appropriate local providers.

 Diversity and Intercultural Initiatives (DII) offers services to support the academic and personal empowerment and well-being of students of diverse national, ethnic and racial backgrounds.
 Their mission is to provide an environment where underrepresented students can flourish.
 Together, the DII Director, Student Coordinators, and Student Peer Mentors offer academic advising, mentoring, information on resources and opportunities at WWC, moral support, and advocacy.